rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 mkdir -p test.server.site2/html
 ```

 So that command will make, for example, the `test.server.site1` folder, and put another folder called `html` inside of it.
-That is where you're going to put the actual files you want to server via the webserver.
+That is where you're going to put the actual files you want to serve via the web server.
 (You could also call it "webroot" or something like that.)

 This is so you can put website-related files that you *don't* want to make public in the parent directory, while still keeping everything in one place.

 !!!
 Note

     The `-p` flag tells the `mkdir` command to create any missing folders in the path you just defined, so you don't have to make each folder one at a time.

 For this test, we're keeping the "websites" themselves very simple.
 Just make an HTML file in the first folder with your favorite text editor: